NicBallinger/esp-idf/docs/en/api-guides/jtag-debugging/tips-and-quirks.rst

 Why Stepping with "next" Does Not Bypass Subroutine Calls?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When stepping through the code with ``next`` command, GDB is internally setting a breakpoint (one out of two available) ahead in the code to bypass the subroutine calls.
-This functionality will not work, if the two available breakpoints are already set elsewhere in the code.
+When stepping through the code with ``next`` command, GDB is internally setting a breakpoint ahead in the code to bypass the subroutine calls.
+If all {IDF_TARGET_SOC_CPU_BREAKPOINTS_NUM} breakpoints are already set, this functionality will not work.
 If this is the case, delete breakpoints to have one "spare".
-With both breakpoints already used, stepping through the code with ``next`` command will work as like with ``step`` command and debugger will step inside subroutine calls.
+With all breakpoints already used, stepping through the code with ``next`` command will work as like with ``step`` command and debugger will step inside subroutine calls.

 .. _jtag-debugging-tip-code-options: